 Use this slideshow on Friday to talk about what they WILL do using the future.

 Movie Talk is a technique for language learning developed by Dr. Ashley Hastings.
-Basically, the quick summary is: Movie Talk is a activity involving playing a short, muted video clip.
-While it plays, teacher explains it in COMPREHENSIBLE language.
+Basically, the quick summary is: Movie Talk is an activity involving playing a short, muted video clip.
+While it plays, the teacher explains it in COMPREHENSIBLE language.

-The teacher frequently pauses the video clip, asking questions, which circle and repeat the target structures.
-The goal is not to narrate everything happening, but instead focus on comprehensible language.
+The teacher frequently pauses the video clip, asking questions, which circle,s and repeating the target structures.
+The goal is not to narrate everything happening but instead focus on comprehensible language.
 This focused language narrows in on the structures that the teacher wishes to emphasize.

 I personally prefer to use screenshots in a slide show to narrate the story in advance.
-I often to do not even tell students that what I am showing them is actually a music video, short film, movie or TV show.
-After discussing the story, personalizing it for students, then we watch the actual video with sound.
+I often do not even tell students that what I am showing them is actually a music video, short film, movie, or TV show.
+After discussing the story, and personalizing it for students, then we watch the actual video with sound.

 Sometimes we do a little chat with a partner after reading.
 Also, after finishing a book, there could be a short reflection.
 Overall, it is all to build enjoyment of books.

 I also center my curriculum on Class Novels.
-This post on teaching a novel 101 gives a lot more information of how I do this.
-I also have over 80 posts with the label novels on Mis Clases Locas with specific in depth information on particular novels.
+This post on teaching a novel 101 gives a lot more information on how I do this.
+I also have over 80 posts with the label novels on Mis Clases Locas with specific in-depth information on particular novels.